ruhoh/ruhoh.com/_pages/usage/publish/index.md

 # How to Compile

-When you are ready to publish your blog you'll first need to compile it.
+If you are self-hosting your blog you'll first need to compile it.
 The compiling step expands all of your pages and templates to their final rendered state.

 ## Compile Your Blog